NkosiMlaba/lan-multiplayer-quiz/README.md

 # LAN Multiplayer Quiz

 This is a light weight multiplayer quiz game that can be played over a local area network (LAN).
 The application is built using Java.
+This program aids students in practice for multiple choice questions and provides feedback to users on their performance.

 ## Output
 ![Demo](program-output/1.png)